 Let us look, then, at the expression here used-"that form of doctrine which was delivered you."
-It is in the margin-and that is more agreeable to the original-that form of doctrine "whereto," or "into which, ye were delivered."
+It is in the margin and that is more agreeable to the original, -that form of doctrine "whereunto, or into which, ye were delivered."
 By the word "form," is meant "mould;" and by "doctrine" is meant, not what we understand by the term as the article of a creed, but teaching.
 This is a frequent meaning of the word "doctrine," in the New Testament.
-Thus Paul tells Timothy (1 Tim.
-4:13) to give himself unto "doctrine," that is to teaching.
-And Titus 2:7, "in doctrine," that is, teaching, "showing uncorruptness."
-Thus we may consider the meaning of the text to be this: "God be thanked, that though ye were the servants of sin, ye have obeyed from the heart that mould of teaching into which ye were cast, or delivered."
-The figure is this-the impression which a coin takes from a die; or the effect produced upon melted metal run into a mould; the doctrine being the die, and the heart the coin; the teaching being the mould and the soul the cast.
-Thus, the "form of doctrine" signifies not so much a creed of sound doctrine, which the Apostle in a formal, systematic manner laid before his hearers, as the mould of heavenly teaching into which the Holy Ghost delivered their souls.
+Thus Paul tells Timothy 1Tim 4:13 to give himself unto "doctrine," that is to teaching.
+Thus we may consider the meaning of the text to be: "God be thanked, though ye were the servants of sin, ye have obeyed from the heart that mould of teaching into which ye were cast, or delivered."
+The figure is this-the impression which a coin takes from the die; or the effect produced upon melted metal run into a mould; the doctrine being the die, and the heart the coin; the teaching being the mould, and the soul the cast.
+Thus, the "form of doctrine" signifies not so much a creed of sound doctrine which the Apostle in a formal, systematic manner laid before his hearers, but rather the mould of heavenly teaching into which the Holy Ghost delivered their souls.

-It is thus evident, that the Holy Ghost has a certain mould of teaching, into which he casts and delivers the soul, from which it comes out as a coin from the Mint, bearing the impression of the die upon it in every form and feature; or, which is perhaps the more exact interpretation of the figure, as a cast from a mould, bearing a perfect likeness to the original model.
-This "form" then, "of doctrine," or mould of teaching, into which they were delivered, was that which the Apostle, through divine instrumentality, had set before them.
+It is evident, then, if this be a correct interpretation, that the Holy Ghost has a certain mould of teaching, into which he casts and delivers the soul, from which it comes out as money from the Mint, bearing the impression of the die upon it in every point, and as a cast from a mould, showing exactly what the shape of the model is.
+This "form of doctrine," or mould of teaching, into which they were delivered, was that which the Apostle, through divine instrumentality, had set before them.

-Let us see, then, with God's blessing, what was this "form of doctrine," or mould of divine teaching, into which, through grace, their souls had been cast; for it was by being delivered into this mould that they were delivered from being the "servants of sin," to be made "vessels of honour meet for the Master's use," as well as conformed to the Master's image.
+Let us see, then, with God's blessing, what was "the form of doctrine," or the mould of divine teaching, into which, through grace, their souls had been cast; for it was by being delivered into it that they were freed from being the servants of sin, and made vessels of honour meet for the Master's use, as well as conformed to the Master's image.

-What this "form of doctrine" was, we may gather from what the Holy Ghost, by the Apostle Paul, has left on record.
+What this form of doctrine was we may gather from what the Holy Ghost, by the Apostle, has left on record.